 A year ago, my wife and I moved to Stockholm, having lived in Wroclaw, Poland for two years before that and originally coming from Kharkiv, Ukraine.

-Now I am working for NetEnt.
-We have more than 1,000 staff members worldwide with HQ in Stockholm.
-We are in desperate need for front-end and back-end Java developers as well as testers.
-Here’s the list of all open vacancies (Stockholm, Goteborg, Malta, Gibraltar, Kyiv, Krakow).
+I’m currently working for NetEnt.
+We have more than 1,000 staff members worldwide with HQ in Stockholm and are in desperate need for front-end and back-end Java developers, as well as testers.
 The company helps individuals establish a work permit and relocate.

-Generally, Sweden needs highly qualified professionals and there are more than 90,000 openings at the moment.
+Generally, Sweden needs highly qualified professionals and, according to the Swedish public employment service (Arbetsförmedlingen), there are more than 90,000 openings at the moment.

 November 5, 2016

 In total, I went through about seven job interviews.
 First, there was an interview with the recruiter, where we mostly talked about me and a little bit about the company.
 After the tech interview, I was invited to an interview with the manager, which turned out to be the last online interview via Skype.
 All the next interviews were on-site.
 The company covered my flights and booked a hotel near the office.
 On-site interviews went approximately by the same scheme as online ones plus a tour of the office and a lunch with the team.
 About three months passed between the first conversation and the offer.
 Two more months were spent on preparing documents and visas.
 In the next two months, we were choosing an apartment and preparing ourselves for relocation.
 Nowadays, the whole process takes 3 to 5 months.